Before the ceremony

 Two registrars will be with you throughout your ceremony: one to conduct the ceremony; and the other to enter the details into the register, assist you and your two witnesses with the signing, and to issue you with your marriage or civil partnership certificate at the end of the ceremony.

-The registrar conducting the ceremony will welcome your guests again, quickly introduce themselves again, and start with the ceremony.
+The registrar conducting the ceremony will welcome your guests again, quickly introduce themselves, and start with the ceremony.

 - Presenting you with your certificate at the end of the ceremony and guiding you out of the room.